-6.3.2 DataSetChooser
+9.3.2 DataSetChooser

-The DataSetChooser displays the DataSets available in the "Select Data Sets" window, activating vertical and horizontal scroll bars if necessary (Fig. 3.3).
+The DataSetChooser displays the DataSets available in the "Select Data Sets" window, activating vertical and horizontal scroll bars if necessary (Fig. 6.3).

 Some properties of the DataSets are displayed: the name, the number of files, a flag indicating if it has been successfully reduced (a green OK), if the reduction attempts have failed or were aborted (a red FAILED), or if it is a new dataset (a black "-").
-The column "Descriptions" lists user-provided descriptions (see below), other columns indicate the instrument set-up and a link to the night log.
+The column "Descriptions" lists user-provided descriptions (see below), other

-&lt;sup>7OCA stands for OrganisationClassificationAssociation and refers to rules, which allow to classify the raw data according to the contents of the header keywords, organise them in appropriate groups for processing, and associate the required calibration data for processing.
-They can be found in the directory <install\dir>/share/esopipes/<pipeline-version>/reflex/, carrying the extension.oca
+&lt;sup>11OCA stands for OrganisationClassificationAssociation and refers to rules, which allow to classify the raw data according to the contents of the header keywords, organise them in appropriate groups for processing, and associate the required calibration data for processing.
+They can be found in the directory <install\dir>/share/esopipes/<pipeline-version>/reflex/, carrying the extension.oca.
+The variable <install\dir> depends on the operative system and installation procedure.
+For installation through rpm: <install\dir>=/usr; for installation through macport <install\dir>=/opt/local; for installation through the installation script install\esoreflex it depends on the path specified during installation, e.g. <install\dir>=<specified\path>/install columns indicate the instrument set-up and a link to the night log.